spencermountain/spacetime/README.md

 ### Date Inputs:
-we can parse *[all the basic stuff](https://github.com/spencermountain/spacetime/wiki/Input)*, and some fancy stuff:
+we can parse *[all the normal stuff](https://github.com/spencermountain/spacetime/wiki/Input)*, and some fancy stuff:
 ```js
 //epoch
 s = spacetime(1489520157124)